SCHOOL OF MUSIC

 Professionally, Emily recently appeared with Rec Room Arts as Hansel in a critically acclaimed production of Hansel and Gretel, with Chapelwood UMC as the Alto Soloist in Handel’s Messiah, and the Alto Soloist in Pergolesi’s Stabat Mater, with Operativo Houston as Eloisa in Rossini’s Soirées Musicales, and in concert engagements with The Houston Saengerbund and VOICExperience Foundation.
 In past seasons, Emily appeared with Mad Cow Theatre Company, Florida Opera Theatre, The Orlando Philharmonic Orchestra, and Orlando Opera.
 This season, Emily will serve as the Mezzo Studio Artist for Opera Orlando.

 Emily currently lives in Ocala, Florida with her husband, Eric, a music composer.
 Emily is an advocate for new music, and regularly premieres songs by American composers, including her husband.
+Emily is busy with Opera Orlando and recently was one of the back-up singers for Andrea Bocelli.

 Mr. Jimmy returned to the School of Music in the fall 2017 after taking time away to work on a degree from the University of Florida.
 Jimmy is teaching percussion instruments, not only drum set.
+He is currently busy with several schools in the area besides teaching at our school.

 Ms. Kaylee started teaching for the School of Music in the Fall 2017.
 She will be teaching beginners to intermediate levels in violin.
 Kaylee has studied the violin for 11 years and will be teaching young students and adults.
+She graduates from College of Central Florida in May 2019.

 Ms. Kristy began teaching piano for the School of Music in the Spring 2019.
 She will be attending CF next year.
 She also plays the cello.
 Kristy constantly performs in different venues in Ocala and the surrounding areas; and has received multiple awards from the National Federation of Music Clubs and American College of Musicians.